-51. Dr. Hubbard’s wife, also an employee of the U.S. Army at Natick Laboratories, was harassed by the U.S. Army.
-Early in 1995, Dr. Hubbard is targeted and demoted and forced into early retirement after completing 34 years of honorable service to the U.S. Army.
-After enduring harassment at Natick for support of the procurement of Wesleyan technologies, both Dr. Hubbard and his wife leave the United States to become citizens of Canada.
+49. Dr. Hubbard’s wife, also an employee of the U.S. Army at Natick Laboratories, was harassed by the U.S. Army.
+Early in 1995, Dr. Hubbard was targeted and demoted and forced into early retirement after completing 34 years of honorable service to the U.S. Army.
+After enduring harassment at Natick for support of the procurement of Affiant Schneider’s technology, both Dr. Hubbard and his wife left the United States to become citizens of Canada.
+[EXHIBIT 49]

+50. In 1996, a U.S. General Accounting Office report concluded that U.S. troops remained highly vulnerable to attack from both chemical and biological agents because of delays in providing updated protective equipment for U.S. soldiers in combat.
+[EXHIBIT 50]

+51. In 1996, the Department of Defense, via the U.S. Marine Corps, continued the misappropriation of Affiant Schneider’s hydration system technology and its extensive research database.
 [EXHIBIT 51]

-52. 1996 U.S. General Accounting Office report concluded that U.S. troops remained highly vulnerable to attack from both chemical and biological agents.

-53. In 1996 the Department of Defense continued the misappropriation of Wesleyan hydration system technologies and its extensive research database at the behest of the Marine Corps.
-[EXHIBIT 53]

-54. In 1999 Wesleyan’s “Fist Fountain” canteen refill technology, the essence of its second US patent # 4,712,594 is also exploited under Marine Corps requirements documents and budgets.
-[EXHIBIT 54]
+52. In 1999, Affiant Schneider’s “Fist Fountain” canteen refill technology, the essence of its second patent (U.S. Patent No 4,712,594) was also exploited under Marine Corps requirements documents and budgets.
+[EXHIBIT 52]